matan-h/matan-h.github.io/_posts/2023-12-08-build-quick-private-online-converter.md

 There are two approaches for conversion websites:

-1. The client upload the files to the server , it runs ffmpeg on each of them in a safe and orderly manner, and returns the output.
+1. The client upload the files to the server, it runs FFmpeg on each of them in a safe and orderly manner, and returns the output.

-2. The client uploads the files to the `javascript` in the the website, and the javascript converts the files locally in the browser of the client.
-In this case, the server is used just to serve the html and javascript file (`serverless`).
+2. The client uploads the files to the `javascript` on the website, and the JavaScript converts the files locally in the browser of the client.
+In this case, the server is used just to serve the HTML and JavaScript file (`serverless`).

-In most cases of conversion, the first approach is the only approach that is possible, and this the approach you see in google results.
+In most cases of conversion, the first approach is the only approach that is possible, and this is the approach you see in google results.

 | server (1)                                                                                                       | serverless (2)                                                                                     |
 | ---------------------------------------------------------------------------------------------------------------- | -------------------------------------------------------------------------------------------------- |